 - A Web Application Number will be generated after submission, which can be used to track the status of the application.

 - Once the application has been processed, a notification will be sent via SMS.

-- The applicant has to obtain a Form 4 which is the application form for motor vehicle driving license in india.
+- The applicant has to obtain a Form 4 which is the application form for motor vehicle driving licence in india.
 The Form can be downloaded from the state transport website.
 Alternatively, the customer can also visit the nearest RTO to procure Form 4.

 - Completely fill the application form and submit it with other documents like age proof and address proof at the RTO in the jurisdiction in which you live.
-Also, schedule a slot for Driving License test at the RTO and pay the fee for taking the test.
+Also, schedule a slot for Driving licence test at the RTO and pay the fee for taking the test.